Masterchief-solo/The-Code-Toolkit/README.md

 ## 🎉 Acknowledgments

-- Coffee ☕ - The fuel that powers IT
+- Coffeine ☕ - I'm addicted and I won't quit now
-- Late night maintenance windows 🌙
+- Late night rabbit holes 🌙
-- Stack Overflow - Saving IT pros since 2008
+- Stack Overflow - copying and debugging your code, thanks
 - My homelab - Where all scripts are battle-tested
-- The IT community - For sharing knowledge and war stories
+- The IT community - For sharing knowledge and resources